robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Third Sketch

-The best plan was to include to have two holes underneat the foot plates instead of three.
-Here's the quick sketch I did for thinking this through:
+The best plan was to have two holes underneat the foot plates instead of three.
+Here's the quick sketch I did:

 [![Third BandBox Sketch](/assets/i/20240428/sketch-3.jpg){: width="600"}](/assets/i/20240428/sketch-3.jpg)